uniphil/timekeep/README.md

 - can i use your hosted instance? sure. it's currently at https://timekeep-server.herokuapp.com/, so just add `<img src="https://timekeep-server.herokuapp.com/count.gif" style="position: absolute; left:-9999em" alt="visitor counter" aria-hidden="true" />` before your closing `</body>` tag on any page you want to count.
     - i might cut you off if you use up all the bandwidth. maybe i'll change my mind and shut it down. should be easy to host your own.
     - i don't think my websites get enough traffic to actually keep the heroku dyno alive, so it probably won't work super well for ya. or me. maybe your traffic will help :)

+even more notes:

+- the numbers I get don't agree with cloudflare at all, which is the only analytics I had before. clouflare shows much, much higher counts. my current best guess as to why is that most of that was bots, and the bots aren't loading `count.gif`. every browser I've checked so far does actually load it, so i think the numbers are representative of human visitors.